mikebetz/mqtt-sonof/README.md

 issues:

-It's my first github project
+It's my first github project.
+I'm sure there are lots of stylistic issues.
+Including ... issues are listed here instead of Issues.

 does not actually use the port number for the mqtt broker.
-Currently hard-coded as 1883 (for Mosca) pin numbers for relay and temperature are hard-coded device type for temperature sensor is hard-coded DHT22 frequency of temperature reading is hard-coded reset after long-press is not clean ... requires toggling the power to recover lots of dead code to clean up (pre-github)
+Currently hard-coded as 1883 (for Mosca)

+pin numbers for relay and temperature are hard-coded

+device type for temperature sensor is hard-coded DHT22

+frequency of temperature reading is hard-coded

+reset after long-press is not clean ... requires toggling the power to recover

+lots of dead code to clean up (pre-github)